Camp FAQs

 What about child safety?

-Campers are supervised at all times throughout the building and outside.
-The play area for 4-5-year-olds is enclosed and gated for security.
-We reserve the right to dismiss any camper whose behavior may be harmful to another camper.
-Faculty and staff have undergone background checks prior to hiring.
-Camp Crew volunteers have been interviewed and approved by their school guidance counselors and the Center’s Education Director and/or Community Engagement Director.
-The Center’s Education Director and/or Community Engagement Director train and supervise Camp Crew to prepare them to assist all camp activities, sign-in and sign-out.
+We reserve the right to dismiss any camper whose behavior may be harmful to another camper(s).
+Faculty and Staff have undergone background checks prior to hiring.
+Camp crew volunteers have been interviewed and approved by their school guidance counselors and the Center’s Volunteer Coordinator.
+The CCC Education Director and Volunteer Coordinator train and supervise Camp Crew to prepare them to assist all camp activities, sign-in and sign-out.

 What if my child is ill or becomes sick at camp?